Aakash-Prasanna-03/Aakash-Prasanna-03/README.md

 💻 no balance, just vibes, bugs, and 3am commits.

 🎓 **Pre-final year university student** with a passion for solving real-world problems at scale using AI, deep learning, and full-stack development.
 I thrive on building impactful projects—especially those that blend AI and practical applications for health and safety.
+# 👋 Hi, I'm Aakash Prasanna

+🎓 **Pre-final year university student** with a passion for solving real-world problems at scale using AI, deep learning, and full-stack development.
+I thrive on building impactful projects—especially those that blend AI and practical applications for health and safety.

 ---